rancher/elemental-docs/docs/customizing.md

 time.
 As an alternative, the same action could be done on first boot, however it would require a more sophisticated logic to ensure it's only applied once at first boot.

-Finally, the boot time cloud-init files have only to take care of setting the mount points and actually mounting at boot.
-In Elemental OS fstab is ephemeral, so there is no fstab set during the installation, it is dynamically created at boot time.
-So that it can't be set within an installation hook and a boot time cloud-init file is used.
+Finally, the boot time `cloud-init` files contain the mount points settings and trigger the action of mounting those mountpoints.
+The Elemental OS `fstab` file is ephemeral and it's dynamically created at boot time.
+That's why it doesn't exist during the installation and can't be used in an installation hook.

 The `overlay/oem/lvm_volumes_hook.yaml` could something as simple as: